alachins/raisd/README.md

 v2.5 (8/2/2020): Fixed position bug due to typecasting.
 Some site positions were off by 1 bp.

-v2.6 (2/4/2020): Parses, converts to vcf, and analyzes fasta input files (-C for outgroup, -H for chromosome name).
+v2.6 (2/4/2020): Parses, converts to vcf, and analyzes fasta input files (-C/-C2 for outgroups, -H for chromosome name, -E for conversion-only mode).

+v2.7 (8/4/2020): -G parameter to specify the grid size

 Support
 -------